ModiaSim/Modia3D.jl/README.md

 Modia3D visualizes the movement of 3D objects with a renderer.
 Currently, the (free) community or the (commercial) professional version of the [DLR Visualization](http://www.systemcontrolinnovationlab.de/the-dlr-visualization-library/) library are supported.
-To install the free version for *Windows* perform the following steps (the free *Linux* version will become available in a few days):
+To install the free version for *Windows* or for *Linux* perform the following steps:

 1. Go to [https://visualization.ltx.de/](https://visualization.ltx.de/),
    provide your contact information and click on *Request download* for *Community Edition*.